wildwinter/Ink-Storylet-Framework/README.md

 ## Usage: TypeScript (Web)

-The TypeScript implementation is designed for the web.
+The TypeScript implementation found in the `./browser` directory is designed for the web.
 It runs the storylet selection logic in a **Web Worker** to prevent blocking the main thread (UI) during complex storylet evaluations.

 ### Installation